Nóra Ní Shíndile

-Nóra Ní Shíndile, Irish singer (see Keening), fl.
-1800.
+Nóra Ní Shíndile, was an Irish singer (see Keening), active in the late 1790s/early 1800s.

 Ní Shíndile was a native of Millstreet, County Cork and a professional keener in the late 1790s/early 1800s.
 About 1800, the scribe and poet, Éamonn de Bhál, transcribed Caoineadh Airt Uí Laoghaire from her rendering, thus preserving the full version of the caoineadh for posterity.